robertozanchi/linux-server-setup/README.md

 #### Basic Setup and Deployment of Web App

 ##### 0. Access to the Development Environment
+The Amazon AWS development environment is available to Udacity Full Stack Development Nanodegree students as part of the [account][2]
 ##### 1. SSH into Server as Root User

 #### 2.